eerii/hello-bevy/README.md

 cargo run
 ```

-and to start a local web build, use trunk (_this won't work until bevy#10157 is released on 0.12.1_):
+and to start a local web build, use trunk (_this won't work until bevy 0.12.1 is released, meanwhile use `trunk build` and serve another way_):

 ```sh
 trunk serve